smf541/PK-Group5/contributor_README.md

 ### Linting

 Additions to the code should adhere to the [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#introduction, "PEP8 Style Guide").
 GitHub automatically tests your style with the Flake8 linter everytime you submit a pull request.
-We reccommend linting your code while you write it as this can save time and commits later on!
+We recommend linting your code while you write it as this can save time and commits later on!
 To enable linting with Flake8 in Visual Studio Code, open the Command Palette (<kbd>&#8679;</kbd><kbd>&#8984;</kbd><kbd>P</kbd> or <kbd>CTRL</kbd><kbd>SHIFT</kbd><kbd>P</kbd>) and click on the **Python: Select Linter** command.
 You can then select Flake8 from the dropdown list.

 Unless there is a good reason for ignoring the linter, your pull request will not be granted until it passes these checks.
-The error messages are usually quite informative, but if you are not able to fix the issue you can contact a member of the core delelopment team who will be happy to help.⇧
+The error messages are usually quite informative, but if you are not able to fix the issue you can contact a member of the core development team who will be happy to help.

 ### Naming conventions